grafana/tempo/docs/tempo/website/cli/_index.md

 - `Window` The time window considered for compaction purposes.
 - `Start` The earliest timestamp stored in the block.
 - `End` The latest timestamp stored in the block.
+- `Age` The age of the block.
 - `Duration` Time duration between start and end.
 - `Idx` Number of records stored in the index (present when --load-index is specified).
 - `Dupe` Number of duplicate entries in the index.
 Should be zero.  (present when --load-index is specified).
+- `Cmp` Whether the block has been compacted (present when --include-compacted is specified).

 **Example:**
 ```bash